taroooyan/bg-wiki/NANO-MANUAL.md

 #### NICE!
 Joe's can cutter hack:
 ![]
 (https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/beercantrick.jpg)
 * Joe came up with an ingenious hack to simplify cutting nice holes for the sensor in the rubber lining of the Pelican case, which takes advantage of the fact that the sensor is almost exactly the same diameter as a standard aluminum drink can.
-Basically, you remove the top face of the can, using a sturdy knife or other method, and sharpen the thick aluminum edge a bit as shown in the photo.
+Basically, you remove the top face of the can, using a sturdy knife or other method (actually Joe uses a razor saw), and sharpen the thick aluminum edge a bit as shown in the photo.
 It doesn't have to be extremely sharp to work.
 Place the rubber liner on a block of wood or similar surface, and use the rear acrylic plate (the one with the hole for the sensor) to gauge or mark the position of the hole.
 Align the can carefully, push down hard with your palm, and rotate it a couple of time slowly.
 This method requires a bit of a knack, but it makes the best holes!

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/front_plate_assembly.jpg)
 * Replace the liner into the plastic case, and gently but ﬁrmly insert the assembled bGeigie Nano into the liner.
 Check that the sensor is properly aligned with the opening in the liner.
 (Alternatively place the Nano into the liner and insert them together into the case.)
 It should be a very snug ﬁt.
 Close the case.
 The case closes properly when the clasp shuts tightly with click.
 (If initially the case cannot be completely closed, check carefully for any jammed point, fix and try again.)